lingaicyrille/Amplitude-Shift-Keying/README.md

 <h2>Description</h2>
 Amplitude-shift keying (ASK) is a form of amplitude modulation that represents digital data as variations in the amplitude of a carrier wave.
 In an ASK system, a symbol, representing one or more bits, is sent by transmitting a fixed-amplitude carrier wave at a fixed frequency for a specific time duration.
-Project consists of a simple
+Project consists of a simple showing an ASK diagram.
 <br />